guntribam/stack-demo/README.md

 * ## [errors](#feature-errors)

+  Shows how to listen out for and process errors thrown by the api

 * ## [thunk](#feature-thunk)

+  Once your features get interesting you may need to dispatch multiple sub-actions (thunks) for a given action, and sometimes these actions need to happen synchronously (sagas).
+The `stack` supports this advanced REDUX feature very cleanly and this feature shows how.

 * ## [gp](#feature-gp)

+  As you might expect for an opinionated GP stack, it provides access to the main GP-API out-of-the-box and makes it so easy its almost embarrassing.
+This feature shows how you can use the main GP-API to:

+  * initialise a drop-down of content folders
+  * populate a table with the contents of the selected folder

+  The table used is the shared table component supplied by the `stack-redux-app` package.

 ## Features Explained
 Each feature will typically consist of three items: